‘Total devastation’: Hurricane slams parts of the Bahamas

 Dorian also left one person dead in its wake in Puerto Rico before slamming into the Bahamas on Sunday.
 It tied the record for the strongest Atlantic storm ever to hit land, matching the Labor Day hurricane that struck Florida Gulf Coast in 1935, before storms were given names.

-Scientists say that climate change generally has been fueling more powerful and wetter storms but that linking any specific hurricane to global warming would require more detailed study.

-Across the Southeast, meanwhile, interstate highways leading away from the beach in South Carolina and Georgia were turned into one-way evacuation routes.
+Across the Southeast, interstate highways leading away from the beach in South Carolina and Georgia were turned into one-way evacuation routes.
 Several airports announced closings, and hundreds of flights were canceled.
-Walt Disney World in Orlando planned to close in the afternoon, and SeaWorld shut down.
+Walt Disney World in Orlando closed in the afternoon, and SeaWorld shut down.

 Police in coastal Savannah, Georgia, announced an overnight curfew.
 North Carolina Gov. Roy Cooper ordered a mandatory evacuation of the dangerously exposed barrier islands along the state’s entire coast.